Marrakech tours — visit the city’s 5 best palaces and monuments

 The walk took us past another prominent mosque in Marrakech, Moulay El Yazid, also known as Kasbah Mosque.
 It’s one of the oldest mosques — built in 1190 — and well-known in the city.
 As with all mosques, it’s forbidden for non-Muslims to enter.

-Our second stop was the Saadian Tombs.
-The mausoleum is home to 60 members of the Saadian Dynasty, including the tomb of sultan Ahmad al-Mansur.
-Every room is guaranteed to make your jaw drop, but the main attraction is the Chamber of the 12 Pillars.
-Prepare to be dazzled by Italian Carrara marble twinned with decorative plasterwork with pure gold on the pillars.
-There’s no actual entry to the chamber, so you have to form an orderly line.
+Our second stop on the tour was the Saadian Tombs.
+The mausoleum’s home to 60 members of the Saadian Dynasty, including the tomb of sultan Ahmad al-Mansur.
+Every room’s guaranteed to make your jaw drop, but the main attraction is the Chamber of the 12 Pillars.

-We spent around 40 minutes here.
+We spent around 40 minutes here at the Saadian tombs.
 It’s more than enough time to see each room, admire the symmetry of gardens and take photos.
 Having Fouad to inform us was really helpful, as I saw no descriptions in the tombs.

-Upon leaving the Saadian Tombs, we walked through Marrakesh’s red city walls.
-It was another chance for us to learn more about the country’s history from Fouad, and of course to take more photos.
+Upon leaving the Saadian Tombs, we walked through Marrakech’s red city walls.
+It was another chance for us to learn more about the country’s history, and to also take more photos.